grpc/proposal/A114-wrr-metric-names-for-computing-utilization.md

 #### Implementation Notes

 Since `OrcaLoadReport` is often exposed as a language-specific proxy object rather than a raw Protobuf message (e.g., in Java and C++), implementations are **not** expected to use Protobuf reflection to look up arbitrary fields.
-Instead, implementations should manually handle:
+Instead, implementations should manually handle the supported metric list specified above.

-- **Map Fields**: Lookups in the `named_metrics` map (e.g., `named_metrics.foo`).
-The string is split on the first dot: `foo.bar.baz` looks up key `bar.baz` in map `foo`.
-- **Standard Fields**: Explicit lookups for known fields (e.g., `cpu_utilization`).

-Support for any new standard fields added to `OrcaLoadReport` in the future will require explicit code changes in the implementation.
+As a consequence, support for any new standard fields added to `OrcaLoadReport` in the future will require explicit code changes in the implementation.
 This behavior is consistent with the [current Envoy implementation](https://github.com/envoyproxy/envoy/blob/35749578db375f5fe8ac5dd293cb7c4efb689611/source/common/orca/orca_load_metrics.cc#L47-L73).

 #### Validity and Edge Cases